sfu-arch/Collision_Detection/README.md

 # Collision_Detection
-Implementation of the Collision Detection unit for motion planning of a robot in gem5-SALAM
+Implementation of the Collision Detection Unit for motion planning of a robot in gem5-SALAM